Veeram (2016 film): Filming

 Principal photography commenced on 5 January 2016 in Thiruvananthapuram, Kerala.
 The film is mostly based in the Southern region of India, the filming locations were in Thiruvananthapuram, Agra, and Aurangabad.
 Veeram was simultaneously made in Malayalam, Hindi and English.
 Kapoor's scenes were shot in such a way that they will first shoot it in Hindi, then the same scene will be re-shoot in English and finally in Malayalam, as he was most comfortable with Hindi and the least with Malayalam.
 The filming hours normally went up to 16 hours a day.
 The film was mostly shot in Thiruvananthapuram, some portions were shot in Ajanta and Ellora Caves in Aurangabad, Maharashtra and in Agra, Uttar Pradesh.
 The filming was completed in mid-April 2016.
 The film will not feature any songs, unlike other Indian films.

 The film's stunt choreography was done by Allan Poppleton, Trefor Proud was make-up artist, music was composed by Jeff Rona, and film's colour grading was supervised by Jeff Olm.
 Poppleton researched on the martial art Kalaripayattu for the film for almost two months at various teaching centres.
 Along with the various Kalari movements, he incorporated his on style to adjust it to the camera angles.
 For the costumes and makeup, Trefor researched for several months.
 The costumes represent the clothes worn by 13th century warriors in North Malabar.
 Body paints and tattoos were also used to get a fierce look.
 The colours used resemble the ones used in various dance forms in Kerala, that including Kathakali.
 The film's soundtrack was an orchestral combination of traditional Maratha folk music.
-Veeram is the most expensive films made in Malayalam until date, made on a budget close to 35 crore (350 million).
+Veeram was one of the most expensive films made in Malayalam at that time, made on a budget of ₹20 crore (₹200 million).